 Nazifa Alizada works with an international research program

-Nazifa Alizada graduated in May 2019 and now works as Operations and Outreach Manager in an international research program focused on democracy.
+Nazifa Alizada graduated from the Master's Programme in Global Studies in 2019 and now works as Operations and Outreach Manager in an international research program focused on democracy.

 Where do you work and what are your main tasks?